TheDanYount/c0724-code-solutions/typescript-async-await/typescript-async-await-quiz-notes.md

 - How do you handle errors with `await`?
   With try and catch code blocks.
 - What do `try`, `catch` and `throw` do?
-When do you use them? try, followed by a code block, should await a promise and then have some code to run should the promise be resolved. catch, followed by a parameter to handle a rejected promise, followed by a code block, should have some code to run given that the promise has been rejected. throw is an alternative to reject within promises.
+When do you use them? try, followed by a code block, should await a promise and then have some code to run should the promise be resolved. catch, followed by a parameter to handle a rejected promise, followed by a code block, should have some code to run given that the promise has been rejected.
+Once you hit a throw, you move to the catch block of code.
 - What happens if you forget to use `await` on a Promise?
 In that case, what happens to the Promise rejection?
   It references the promise itself, rather than its resolve or reject value.
 Rejections wouldn't get passed along in this scenario.
 - Which style of asynchronous programming do you prefer — callbacks, `Promise.then`, or `async/await`?
 Why?